 With the presence and positive influence of many indigenous and non-indigenous staff members, Ben Calf Robe students celebrate their individuality and unity every day as they strengthen their literacy skills and progress in their learning.
 All Grade 9 students participate in a Rites of Passage camp as they transition to high school.

 Ben Calf Robe Catholic Elementary/Junior High School’s mission is: To provide a holistic, culturally relevant Catholic education that builds on the strengths and values of Indigenous families, which will inspire our students to learn, to work, to live fully and to serve God in one another.
 Please contact the Ben Calf Robe Catholic Elementary/Junior High School office for further information about registration, transportation services, breakfast and hot lunch programs and the holistic approach of partnering with families in the growth of our students.
-Please contact Indigenous Learning Services for information about FNMI programming in other schools in the District.
+Please contact Indigenous Learning Services for information about FNMI programming in other schools in the Division.